romana/romana.github.io/how/networkpolicy.md

 permalink: /how/network-policy/
 ---

 Romana supports Kubernetes Network Policy API for pod isolation and microsegmentation  of namespaces.
+Topology aware IPAM allows more restrictive route filtering for greater network security.

 ### Microsegmentation and Isolation